• Aarp Logo Red

 What are the best places to visit in Vietnam?

-What are the must-see attractions in Vietnam?
+What are the top attractions and things to do in Vietnam?

-Must-see attractions include Ha Long Bay, the ancient town of Hoi An, Cu Chi Tunnels, Sapa’s rice terraces, and the Imperial City of Hue.
+Must-see attractions include Hạ Long Bay, the ancient town of Hoi An, Cu Chi Tunnels, Sapa’s rice terraces, and the Imperial City of Hue.

 How many days should I spend in Vietnam?